Gitit2meBaby/phungMotorbike/README.md

 ## For Devs

+### High End overview

+- Data fetched from firebase, cached throughout, only broken when admin alterations made.
+- BikeList maps incoming data, BikeCard components display.
+Click action use the ID of the motorbike, pushing to booking and onepay payment with ID in URL params
+- No Other global state to track, managed instead via caching or params

+### Components Breakdown

 - /lib/getBikesFromFirebase handles the Firebase request
 - /lib/getBikes handles caching all the data for the rest of the website navigation.
 - /actions/reavalidateCache is a server action that is run on the server to update the cache.
 It is called in the Admin section after making any changes to the bikes.
-- Contact Form, booking form and purchase form are handled by PostMark.
+- Contact Form, booking form and purchase form are handled by Resend.
 - app/api/bookings/route.js - recieves form data and sends an email to both the client and the .env FROM_EMAIL. both HTML and plain text.
 - app/api/buy-online/route.js is very similar
 - Bikes are divided into URL's via their rental/sale type. req provides 'bikes' which are currently generated on the server, and filtered client side.